s7a7ic/TinkerELEC/README.md

 * Modify `emmctool` or create a similar tool to simply clone the storage partition in both ways between emmc and sdcard
 * Add Retroarch and Moonlight for gaming purposes

+### Kernel 6.17.x branch notes

+* RTL8723BS: Removed the alternative wifi driver to use the kernel staging driver
+  * first results: wifi had fewer dropouts but still got the "invalid-key" error on connect
+* Internal bluetooth now connects to multiple devices in parallel
+* Suspend does not work, system just reboots or hangs
+* System fully shuts down without kernel patch

 ## Features

 * Kodi 21.3 (Omega) and Kernel 6.12.23